pupil-labs/pupil-docs/src/invisible/how-tos/integrate-with-the-real-time-api/build-matlab-experiment.md

 A proper connection will return the code 200 on the `r.StatusCode` property.

-Then the images are loaded, and several steps follow to prepare a Psychtoolbox call to the screen.
+Then, the demo script will load the images, and several steps will follow to prepare a Psychtoolbox call to the screen.
 After that, the recording is initialised.

 ```matlab